MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 You can also procure items with work orders.
 The procurement process typically starts with either a purchase requisition or purchase order request.
 Often, companies may not have the required items to execute a work order.
 This is when a purchase request is triggered.
 You can create a related purchase order or purchase requisition for a work order job in Dynamics 365.

-In Dynamics 365 Field Service, the work order is the primary information record used to organize information for scheduling and performing service.
-Work order records hold the critical information to complete the services.
-They are used to track the progress of a job or task from start to finish, and can include information such as the job description, the parts and resources needed, and the estimated completion time.
-Dynamics 365 Supply Chain Management and Business Central applications use the term *service order* instead of work order.
+In Dynamics 365 Field Service, the work order is the primary information record that is used to organize information for scheduling and performing service.
+Work order records hold the critical information that is needed to complete the services.
+They are used to track the progress of a job or task from start to finish, and can include information such as the job description, the parts and resources that are needed, and the estimated completion time.
+Dynamics 365 Supply Chain Management and Business Central applications use the term *service order* instead of *work order*.

 ### Workflow